-- Accelerate social-economic development;
+- Accelerate socio-economic development;

-- Address regional economic imbalances;
+- Redress regional economic imbalances;

 - Promote indigenous entrepreneurship; and

-- Promote foreign investments through joint ventures.
+- Promote foreign investment through joint ventures.

 Recognizing the importance of the sector, the Government and the private sector have been involved in the promotion of the industry through direct investments mainly on factories for processing cane and other related infrastructure: